-- BTEC IT
+- OCR Cambridge National in Creative iMedia

 - BTEC Health & Social Care

 - BTEC Sport

-- BTEC Engineering
+- OCR Cambridge National in Engineering Manufacture

-- BTEC Travel & Tourism
+- BTEC Tech Travel & Tourism

 You should read this information carefully as it will tell you about what you will study in each course and how it is assessed.
 These are things that you should take into account when choosing the right course for you.